filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 ## Benchmarks

+### Comparison against Interactive PoRep

 In order to have a good cost estimation, we ran benchmarks on different systems.
-It’s consistent that the difference in the total runtime of the SNARK phase between interactive PoRep and non-interactive PoRep is the expected 12.5-13x.

-This phase consists of two distinct steps.
-The synthesis, which is a memory and CPU heavy operation and the proving, which is GPU heavy.
-The SupraSeal implementation only target the proving.
-There we see speedups between 6-10x.
-It depends on the GPU, while newer generations see higher speedups.
+We observe that the SNARK phase of NI-PoRep is consistently 12.5x-13x slower than Interactive PoRep, in line with expectations.

+### Impact of SupraSeal

+The SNARK phase consists of two distinct steps:
+- The synthesis, which is a memory- and CPU-heavy operation
+- The proving, which is GPU-heavy

+The SupraSeal implementation only targets the proving, where we observe speedups between 6-10x.
 When the synthesis is also taken into account, then the overall improvements are 3-5x.
-There older GPU generations see higher speeds as the proving time dominates over the synthesis time.
+This means that NI-PoRep with SupraSeal is only 2.5-4.5x slower than Interactive PoRep without SupraSeal.

+The ratio between synthesis and proving time depends on the GPU, and consequently so does the speedup.
+In particular, synthesis time tends to be dominant in newer GPUs, reducing the overall speedup.

-For exemplary results of the benchmarks see: [SupraSeal C2 benchmarks](https://www.notion.so/SupraSeal-C2-benchmarks-9739face18a9448e8b6de1a1fcc9c0e3?pvs=21).
+For benchmark data, see: [SupraSeal C2 benchmarks](https://www.notion.so/SupraSeal-C2-benchmarks-9739face18a9448e8b6de1a1fcc9c0e3?pvs=21).

 ## Implementations